To provide scientific industrial R&D that maximises the economic, environmental and societal benefits for the people of India.

 14. REALISING THE VISION

-We recognize that the bold and daring road map drawn up is only an enabling artefact and the mechanisms and instruments suggested are necessary but not sufficient to reach our destination-- the realization of our full potential.
+We recognize that the bold and daring road map drawn up is only an enabling artifact and the mechanisms and instruments suggested are necessary but not sufficient to reach our destination-- the realization of our full potential.
 There are no shortcut cuts or guide maps to help us navigate through the untraversed path.
-The spirit of adventure and self confidence supported by diligence and determination are the only sign posts on our exciting journey.
+The spirit of adventure and self-confidence supported by diligence and determination are the only signposts on our exciting journey.
 We have a long way to go, but our vision is clear and our resolve firm.

 (This document was published in January 1996)